 Need more Information?

 Your local chapter of Crohn’s and Colitis Canada is a powerhouse of health information.
 Through education, presentation and discussion, people can find resources to help them cope with their Crohn’s, and meet others who are living with Crohn’s or colitis.
-Please go to In Your Community to look up the chapter closest to you.
-It’s in your best interest to get involved and get informed!
+Please go to Get Involved to look up the chapter closest to you.
+It’s in your best interest to get active and informed!